nguyen-td/perceptual-straightening/README.md

 The last reference is a very well-written and useful review of the framework that is being used.

 The code is tested on simulated trajectories where the ground truth curvature is known.
-The quality of the estimation is tested by performing a recovery analysis (cf. supplementary figure in [1]).
+The quality of the estimation is tested by performing recovery analyses (cf. supplementary figure in [1]).
 That is, the estimated curvature should be the same (or approximately the same) as the true curvature across the whole range of curvatures, i.e., from 0 to $\frac{\pi}{2}$).
 The figure below shows a biased estimation (a) and an unbiased, desired estimation (b).
 Panel a) is the result of the greedy, two-step direct estimation.
 Panel b) shows the results of the most likely perceptual curvature given many plausible perceptual trajectories, i.e., the method to re-implement.

 <p float="middle">
   <img src="https://github.com/nguyen-td/perceptual-straightening/blob/main/res/recovery_analysis.png?raw=true"/>